IF YOU CAN WALK YOU CAN SNOWSHOE!!

-Six miles of trails weave their way through the many forest types found in Northern Minnesota.
-The trailhead is located just off the Grand Rapids High School parking lot.
-Call the Grand Rapids High School for details – (218) 326-2500
+Intermediate Level: Six miles of trails weave their way through the many forest types found in Northern Minnesota.
+The trailhead is located just off the Reif Performing Arts Center parking lot.
+Stay off of the groomed single track cross country ski trail.

 Joyce Estate Trails

-Located north of Grand Rapids, Minnesota, the buildings that make up the estate had been a retreat for Chicago’s Joyce family who were early loggers in the area.
-Today it is managed by the Chippewa National Forest as a non-motorized historic site.
-The management staff can be reached at – (218) 246-2123
+Intermediate Level: Located north of Grand Rapids, Minnesota, the buildings that make up the estate had been a retreat for Chicago’s Joyce family who were early loggers in the area.
+Enter from the north entrance that is plowed Take Sceni Byway 38 to Wabana Road to Spider Lake Road to County Road 326.

 Sugar Hills Trails

-Located in the City of Cohasset, Tioga and is managed by the Minnesota DNR.
-The trails wind around the mining dump once used by Hanna Mining in their quest for iron ore.
+Beginner to Advanced Level: Trails wind around the mining dump once used by Hanna Mining in their quest for iron ore.
 A few trails are challenging, but the snowshoer will be rewarded with excellent vistas overlooking surrounding lakes.
-(218) 328-6225